cbartram/Nest/README.md

 ### Streaming Events

-The streaming interface for the Nest SDK is built on top of Reactive programming and [RxJS](https://rxjs-dev.firebaseapp.com/).
+The streaming interface for the Nest SDK is built on top of Observables using [RxJS](https://rxjs-dev.firebaseapp.com/).
 It uses [Observables](https://rxjs-dev.firebaseapp.com/guide/observable) as the fundamental unit to stream Nest camera data directly to your applications.
 Events are streamed using the `nest.subscribe()` method.
 You must specify the event type you wish to subscribe to either "event" or "snapshot".

 You can poll for two different types of data: